fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Gabriel came to Zakariyah and tells him that his prayers are heard and that they his wife will give birth to John.

-Jibril came to Maryam and told the good news that she will give birth to a child Jesus.
+Jibril came to Maryam and told the good news that she will give birth to a child Isa.

 Jibril had special relation with the prophet Muhammed (sww).
 In most cases he used to come to the prophet in a human form and give a Revelation or explain religious and worldly matters.
 Documented occasions when Jibril communicated with the prophet Muhammad:
 1. There is an authentic hadith that when the prophet Muhammad was 4-6 years old, Jibril came to him opened up his chest and cleaned his heart in Zamzam water.
 2. Close to the prophecy times, the prophet Muhammad starts to see a man in a dream who later turns out to be Jibril.
 3. In the cave of the mount Hira, Jibril comes to the prophet Muhammad and says "Iqra!" ("Recite!").
 After the prophet says that he does not know what to recite, Jibril huggs him tight and transfers the first surah of the Quran. the prophet Muhammad was so overwhelmed by this experience, that he hurries back home and asks Hadija to cover him with cloth.

+#### Other Angels

-**Mikail** the archangel of mercy, is often depicted as providing nourishment for bodies and souls while also being responsible for bringing rain and thunder to Earth.
+<span style="color: yellow"><b>Mikail</b></span> the archangel of mercy, is often depicted as providing nourishment for bodies and souls while also being responsible for bringing rain and thunder to Earth.
 Some scholars pointed out that Mikail is in charge of angels who carry the laws of nature.

-**Israfil** (frequently associated with the Jewish and Christian angel Raphael), is the archangel who blows into the trumpet in the end time, therefore also associated with music in some traditions.
-Israfil is responsible for signaling the coming of Qiyamah (Judgment Day) by blowing a horn.
+<span style="color: purple"><b>Israfil</b></span> (frequently associated with the Jewish and Christian angel Raphael), is the archangel who is responsible for signaling the coming of Qiyamah (Judgment Day) by blowing a horn.

-**Azrail**  is the archangel of death.
+<span style="color: blue"><b>Azrail</b></span> is the archangel of death.
 He and his subordinative angels are responsible for parting the soul from the body of the dead and will carry the believers to heaven (Illiyin) and the unbelievers to hell (Sijjin).

 Mentioned in Quran:
 * Nāzi'āt and Nāshiṭāt, helpers of Azrail who take the souls of the deceased.
-	* Nāzi'āt: they are responsible for taking out the souls of disbelievers painfully.
+	* **Nāzi'āt**: they are responsible for taking out the souls of disbelievers painfully.
-	* Nāshiṭāt: they are responsible for taking out the souls of believers peacefully.
+	* **Nāshiṭāt**: they are responsible for taking out the souls of believers peacefully.
 * Hafaza, (The Guardian angel):
-* Kiraman Katibin (Honourable Recorders), two of whom are charged to every human being; one writes down good deeds and another one writes down evil deeds.
+  * **Kiraman Katibin** (Honourable Recorders), two of whom are charged to every human being; one writes down good deeds and another one writes down evil deeds.
 They are both described as 'Raqeebun 'Ateed' in the Qur'an.
-* Mu'aqqibat (The Protectors) who keep people from death until its decreed time and who bring down blessings.
+  * **Mu'aqqibat** (The Protectors) who keep people from death until its decreed time and who bring down blessings.
 * Angels of Hell:
-	* Maalik, Chief of the angels who govern Jahannam (Hell).
+	* <span style="color: orange">Maalik</span>, Chief of the angels who govern Jahannam (Hell).
 	* Nineteen angels of hell, commanding the Zabaniyya, to torment sinful people in hell.
 * Those angels who distribute provisions, rain, and other blessings by God's Command.
 * Those angels who drive the clouds.
-	* Cherubim, who are close to God and request forgiveness for the sinners.
+* **Cherubim**, who are close to God and request forgiveness for the sinners.
-	* Hamalat al-'Arsh, those who carry the 'Arsh (Throne of God), comparable to the Christian Seraph.
+* **Hamalat al-'Arsh**, those who carry the 'Arsh (Throne of God), comparable to the Christian Seraph.
-	* Harut and Marut, often depicted as angels who taught the humans in Babylon magic; mentioned in Quran (2:102).
+* **Harut** and **Marut**, often depicted as angels who taught the humans in Babylon magic; mentioned in Quran (2:102).

-Also, there is a hadith about Munkar and Nakir, two angels questioning the dead.
+Also, there is a hadith about **Munkar** and **Nakir**, two angels that question the souls of people in the grave after they die.

 </details>